 AB2766 Fund – Authorized by the State, fees are imposed on motor vehicles by the air pollution control districts.
 The fees are collected by the California Department of Motor Vehicles and distributed to local agencies by the South Coast Air Quality Management District to be used for the projects which improve air quality.

 Coastal Area Road Improvements and Traffic Signals (CARITS) Fees – The CARITS Fee Program will finance the construction of roadway gaps, intersection improvements and traffic signals within the coastal area circulation system of the County.
 The road improvements to be funded by this program are identified in the South County Road Improvement Action Plan.

-General Fund – The capital budget is often supported by the transfer of unencumbered monies from the City’s General Fund.
-However, accurate project cost forecasting is difficult and dependent on the City’s future year ability to match costs with revenues.
-As such, general purpose funds may be used to finance any capital project.
+General Fund – The capital budget is often supported by the transfer of unencumbered monies from the City’s General Fund, which results from annual Operating revenue exceeding annual Operating costs.
+Accurate General Fund contribution forecasting is difficult and dependent on the City’s future year ability to match costs with revenues.
+General purpose funds may be used to finance any capital project.

-Measure M2 Fund - Measure M, the Revised Traffic Improvement and Growth Management Ordinance for Orange County, provides for the collection of one-half (1/2) percent retail transactions sales tax to fund Transportation Improvement Programs County-wide.
+Measure M Fund – Renewed Measure M (M2), the Revised Traffic Improvement and Growth Management Ordinance, provides for the collection of one-half (1/2) percent retail transaction and use tax to fund the Transportation Improvement Program, typically used for road repairs.